DrCOsm0/NGramLM/README.md

 # NGramLM
-Simple N-Gram language model that utilizes the NLTK framework
+Simple N-Gram language model that utilizes the NLTK toolkit